noam09/deluge-telegramer/README.md

 ## Requirements

-Currently Telegramer has been tested mainly on Linux using Deluge 1.3.14.
-Support for Windows is brand new and ready for testing.
+Currently Telegramer has been tested mainly on Linux using Deluge 1.3.15.
+Support for Windows is also available.
 Make sure you have Python [`setuptools`](https://pypi.python.org/pypi/setuptools#installation-instructions) installed in order to build the plugin.
 The plugin itself works with the [`python-telegram-bot`](https://github.com/python-telegram-bot/python-telegram-bot) wrapper, which comes pre-packaged.